AdobeDocs/experience-manager-65.en/help/sites-authoring/default-components-foundation.md

             * **View Data...**

-              Click this button to access the information about form results in the bulk editor.
-From here, you can export the information to a .tsv (tab-separated) file (for use, for example, in an Excel spreadsheet).
+              Click this button so you can access the information about form results in the Bulk Editor.
+From here, you can export the information to a .tsv (tab-separated) file (for use in an Excel spreadsheet, for example).

         * **Store Content With Uploads**

-          This has the same options as **Store Content**.
+          Has the same options as **Store Content**.

         * **Unsubscribe Subscriber**

-            * **Lead will be deleted from this list**
+            * **Lead is deleted from this list**

               Specify the required lead list.

 #### End of Form {#end-of-form}

-This marks the end of the form.
-You can configure:
+Marks the end of the form.
+You can configure the following:

 * **Form End**